Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 If you have problems on reboot with video (blue or black screen):

-All you have to do is just press F8 at Darwin's prompt and then type -s (single user mode) then at root type mount -uw / and /movevideodrivers then it will be prompt to move video drivers by class (nvidia ; ati ; or intel gma) voila! type yes to confirm or enter to skip !
+All you have to do is just press F8 at Darwin's prompt and then type -s (single user mode) then at root type mount -uw / and /movevideodrivers then it will be prompted to move video drivers by class (nvidia ; ati ; or intel gma) voila! type yes to confirm or enter to skip !

 What does the following mean in translation: